bluejazzCHN/M5Stack-ProductExampleCodes_CPP/M5_lvgl_Demo/ReadMe.md

-### if you want to use other keyboard type, you can change keyboard type in M5_lvgl_Demo.ino
+## If you want to use other keyboard type, you can change keyboard type in M5_lvgl_Demo.ino

     void lv_ex_textarea(void)
     {